A Reasonable Rate of Return*

 RETIREMENT OPTIONS, TAILORED TO YOUR NEEDS

-Before moving forward with new retirement plans, take a look at your current accounts.
+Before moving forward with a new retirement strategy, take a look at your current accounts.
 What is the return you’re getting now?
 What are the fees you are paying?
-Does the plan still work for you?
-Typically, we find that reviewing your current retirement savings plan can help you get a better handle on your situation.
+Does the strategy still work for you?
+Typically, we find that reviewing your current retirement savings strategy can help you get a better handle on your situation.
 From there, we can discuss any adjustments you may want to make.
 Also, knowing where you are now helps you understand what’s possible for your retirement in the future.
 You have reasonable rates of return options.
 Let’s find out which specific choices are right for you.

 How to know where you stand in retirement.